HEEHRA in New York: Rebate Amounts, Income Limits, and Application Timeline

 Expected Q3 2026

-The most meaningful difference for border homeowners is the contractor network.
-You must use a contractor registered in your state's HEEHRA program, regardless of where the contractor is physically located.
-A Connecticut-based HVAC company cannot process a New York HEEHRA rebate unless they register with NYSERDA.
+Remember, however, that the most meaningful constraint for border homeowners is not the rebate amount but the contractor network.
+You must use a contractor registered in your state's HEEHRA program, regardless of where the contractor is physically headquartered.
+A Connecticut-based HVAC company cannot process a New York HEEHRA rebate unless they have specifically registered with NYSERDA — and vice versa.
+A Hudson Valley homeowner cannot use a lower New Jersey quote against a NYSERDA rebate.
+In practice, this means the decision of which state to pursue your rebate through is effectively the decision of which contractor to hire.

 Frequently Asked Questions